-- Example: red pawn will capture black rook in red's turn, but black rook will not capture red pawn in black's turn. - Not a quiescent position for the red to move next. - Is a quiescent position for the black to move next.
+Example: red pawn will capture black rook in red's turn, but black rook will not capture red pawn in black's turn.

+- If the red to move next, then it is draw. - If the black to move next, then black has an advantage.